-Conventional Java - the language and runtime as defined by the "Java Language Specification[]" and "Java Virtual Machine Specification[]," without any realtime extensions.

-Fair Scheduling - A nonrealtime scheduler which tries to ensure all tasks get a chance to run, thus preventing starvation.
+- Conventional Java the language and runtime as defined by the "Java Language Specification[]" and "Java Virtual Machine Specification[]," without any realtime extensions. - Realtime Java Conventional Java extended and refined according to this specification for programming realtime systems. - Fair Scheduling A nonrealtime scheduler which tries to ensure all tasks get a chance to run, thus preventing starvation.
 Tasks with a higher priority get a larger share of execution time than lower priority tasks.
 Tasks running at the same priority get equal shares of the processor.